Dronabinol (By mouth)

 Call your doctor right away if you notice any of these side effects:

-- Hallucinations, depression, or changes in mood
+- Unusual changes in mood or behavior, feeling depressed

 If you notice these less serious side effects, talk with your doctor: